 The Event is Reborn: 2011

-Last year, hearing the call once again for an official celebration from local residents, businesses and island visitors, Maui Mayor Alan Arakawa along with the Maui County Office of Economic Development and its coordinator Teena Rasmussen worked with the Lahaina Town Action Committee to secure the necessary permits to proceed with an officially sanctioned event.
+In 2011, hearing the call once again for an official celebration from local residents, businesses and island visitors, Maui Mayor Alan Arakawa along with the Maui County Office of Economic Development and its coordinator Teena Rasmussen worked with the Lahaina Town Action Committee to secure the necessary permits to proceed with an officially sanctioned event that would be a "fun, safe, family-friendly event.".

 It should be noted that the event took place despite the objections of a number of Native Hawaiian groups and without a review and approval by the Cultural Resources Commission.